helaili/ea-repo-list/README.md

 ### `enterprise`

-**Required** The name of the enteprise account.
+**Required** The name of the Enterprise Account.

 ### `token`

-**Required** A GitHub Personal Access Token allowing to browse the Enterprise Account.
+**Required** A [GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) allowing to browse the Enterprise Account.
 Note that this token must be allowed with all SAML enabled organizations.

 ### `outputFilename`